 If you are a frequent traveler, you know about the horrors that come with a delayed flight.
 This can cause you to miss a day at work, an important event, or even a connecting flight.
 The good news is that if you’re flying to or from the EU and your flight is delayed for at least three hours or canceled, you get entitled to up to $700 worth of compensation!
 However, this process is never straightforward and can even be complicated at times.
 That’s why we wrote this article; to explain everything you need to know about getting flight delay compensation in the EU.
 After reading this article you’ll learn how to get reimbursed for a flight delay if this ever happens to you.

-Keep in mind there are also a great amount of online resources and tools that can help you.
-In a delay or cancellation case a refund calculator is always a handy help.
-The German company Flightright, for example, has a free “Check your claim in 2 minutes” tool that lets passengers who are eligible to a compensation to get it in a short time.
+Keep in mind there are also a great number of online resources and tools that can help you.
+In a delay or cancellation case, a refund calculator is always a handy help.
+The German company Flightright, for example, has a free “Check your claim in 2 minutes” tool that lets passengers who are eligible for compensation to get it in a short time.
 If you do a quick online research you´ll find there are many options available.

 Know your rights